 Stop 3.
 The track up to the glade was full of flowers and wild strawberries, some of which we couldn't resist!
 As the tracks warmed, butterflies floated by and upon reaching the glade, Large Tortoiseshell, Camberwell Beauty, and our first Large Wall Brown were quickly spotted.
-Soon we were investigating all the blues, and this produced our second Meleager's of the trip.
+Soon we were investigating all the blues, and this produced our second Meleager's Blue of the trip.

-A small glade held a number of blues and coppers, including Sooty Copper and the dark summer form of Small Copper.
+A small offshoot of the meadow held a number of blues and coppers, including Sooty Copper and the dark summer form of Small Copper.
 Occasionally a medium to large size Frit would bomb overhead or down the track.
-Investigations proved most of these to be Dark Green Fritillaries but as we went ahead scouting we found Silver-washed and our first Niobe Fritillary.
-We soon spotted Marbled Fritillary and more Niobe, the latter complete with the tiny little spot on the hindwing underside and the more complete row of pale panels, which help to differentiate the species from High Brown.
+Investigations proved most of these to be Dark Green Fritillaries.
+Julian and Peter went ahead scouting and found Silver-washed and eventually our first Niobe Fritillary.
+Others came and found more, the insect complete with that tiny little spot on the hindwing underside and the more complete row of pale panels, which help to differentiate the species from High Brown.
+Most of the group spread out, our intention being to move around freely and meet back at the vehicles for lunch.
+Soon Sotiris spotted and photographed Marbled Fritillary.

-Elaine and John were treated to a flyover by a fresh male Grecian Copper whilst investigating Small Coppers, and around our feet, Wood Whites were egg-laying on Dorycnium.
-Gill was soon photographing Pearl-bordered Fritillary, one of several seen.
-This wonderful place was absolutely full of bees too and Peter found several, including a melanistic form of bumble and several stunning Blue Carpenters.
+Elaine and John were treated to a flyover by a fresh male Grecian Copper whilst investigating Small Coppers, and around our feet, Wood Whites were egg-laying on Dorycnium, while Gill was photographing Pearl-bordered Fritillary, one of several seen.
+This wonderful place was absolutely full of butterflies and also bees.
+Peter found several, including a melanistic form of bumble and several stunning Blue Carpenters.

-The butterflies kept drifting in, and soon we saw Cleopatra, Clouded Yellow (plus helice white form females), Painted Lady (probably the most common butterfly here), Comma, Small Heath, Meadow Brown, Dingy Skipper, Queen of Spain, Black-veined White and Delattin's Grayling.
-The blues here were mainly Chapman's, Silver-studded and Common.
-However, a bright sky blue butterfly appeared over the track but disappeared not to be seen again, or so it seemed...
+The butterflies kept drifting in, and soon we saw Cleopatra, Clouded Yellow (plus helice white form females), Painted Lady (probably the most common butterfly), Comma, Small Heath, Meadow Brown, Dingy Skipper, Queen of Spain, Black-veined White, Delattin's Grayling.
+The blues there were mainly Chapman's, Silver-studded or Common.
+However, a bright sky blue butterfly appeared over the track but disappeared not to be seen again, or so it seemed.

 As we sat for lunch in the shade, Ian produced a photo of the dalmaticus form of Escher's Blue.
-The bold markings and black wavy hindwing margins of the bright blue uppersides, enabled a confident pronouncement.
-A quick glance in Pamperis confirmed this.
+The bold markings and black wavy hindwing margins of the bright blue uppersides, enabled a confident pronouncement and a quick glance in Pamperis confirmed this.
 It was not a species any of us had seen before, so it proved to be a very interesting find.